huntflow/api/en/applicants.md

 Accepted parameters:

 * `status` — the stage of headhunting.
-If passed only the candidated at a certain stage ofheadhunting will return.
+If passed only the candidated at a certain stage of headhunting will return.

 * `vacancy` — vacancy.
-Used additionally to "status" for filtering the candidated at a certain stage of headhunting.
+Used additionally to "status" for filtering the candidates at a certain stage of headhunting.

 * `count`, `page` — [parameters of page by page output](general.md#pagination).